 Read More: Best Science Movies of All Time

 12. Chinatown (1974)

-‘Chinatown’ is a classic example of a neo noir thriller, with multiple sub genres intertwined onto it.
+‘Chinatown’ is a classic example of a neo-noir thriller, with multiple subgenres intertwined onto it.
 Private detective Jake Gittes is hired to investigate an engineer of the LA Dept. of water and power, by a woman who claims to be his wife.
 Later the man is found to be dead and the real wife surfaces.
 During his investigation, the deceased was found to be in the company of a mysterious woman.
 Who’s she?
-And why does the valley remains dry, even after gallons of water are released from the reservoir?
+And why does the valley remains dry, even after gallons of water is released from the reservoir?
 A real labyrinth of plot culminating into a shocking climax, well, folks, that’s ‘Chinatown’ for ya!

 Read More: Best Plot Twist Movies of All Time

 A detective, on the verge of his retirement, having seen it all.
 A hot headed detective, desperate to prove his mettle in the big bad world.
 A lonely wife, longing to be with her husband.
 Life would have been much simpler if only one man would not have been there to destroy these three lives.
 But he did.
 David Fincher’s ‘Se7en’ tells a story about seven killings, each depicting seven sins as described in the bible and a climax, that was never seen before.

 A man confined to a wheelchair because of a leg injury takes innocent voyeuristic pleasure by watching his neighbors via a pair of binoculars.
 Among many colorful characters of his neighborhood, a particular couple interests him very much.
 And that night, he sees something which makes him believe that the wife is dead making the husband a suspect.
 The audience remains captivated to know whether a wheelchair-bound man reveals a sinister plan or is it all in his mind.
 All courtesy, the master of suspense – Alfred Hitchcock.